sgronlund/sgronlund/README.md

 #### Experience 🚀

 -   💻 I am currently working as a Application Developer Trainee at [Crosskey](https://www.crosskey.fi/)
--   📖 I am also currently finishing my Bachelors Thesis, which was a collaboration with Uppsala Municipality
+-   📖 I have recently finished my Bachelors Thesis, which was a collaboration with Uppsala Municipality
     -   Check out the website developed [here!](https://badvatten.uppsala.se/)
 -   ▶️ I enjoy most thing .NET and it's the language I've used the most but I enjoy picking up stuff at random!